 For many Canadians the fight against cancer goes on and so our tradition here at Red Patch Boys of working with the Terry Fox Foundation continues again this year.
-Since the group started contributions have been made to the foundation which helps raise funds for cancer research.
-Participation has included everything from annual Terry Fox Run teams and headshave events to fundraiser raffles.
-Supporting the team this year running we got involved by raising funds leading up to the run and raffled off some swag at Shoeless Joe’s before a match for good measure.
-This year’s campaign ended up with a donation just over $1200 (fitting for our 12th season) and that means over the years RPB members, friends & family have donated over $27000 to the Foundation!
+Since 2007, contributions have been made to the foundation which helps raise funds for cancer research.
+Participation has included everything from annual Terry Fox Run teams and head shave events to fundraiser raffles.
+RPB members and friends completed the run on Sunday, September 15.
+This year’s campaign ended with a donations amounting to $932.13 and that means over the years RPB members, friends & family have donated an even $29,000 to the Foundation!
 Thanks all for helping the cause.
 We look forward to reaching the $30K mark in next year’s campaign.

 On Wednesday, September 4th, RPB was represented on the Supporter Team in the Competitive Division at the All for One Cup Tournament.

 This fundraising recreational event encourages Toronto companies to enter teams into the tournament and each team will draft a TFC player.
 The Supporter Team found themselves in a draw with the first place team which went on to kicks from the penalty mark and subsequent loss.
 Thanks to the RPB representatives who played and spectated.